LVAD Heart Device vs. Heart Transplant: Key Differences

 Can you replace Heart Transplant Treatment with an LVAD Implantation?

 LVAD devices have improved in recent years, which means they are now more effective in function with fewer chances of complications.
 It has also increased its demand and is now recommended in treatment options more often.
-LVAD is also used as a bridge to transplant treatment when the patient has to wait for an organ donor.
+Not just as a long-term solution, LVAD is now used as a bridge to transplant when the patient has to wait for an organ donor.

-As described earlier, it is not a simple approach to choose LVAD over a Heart Transplant.
+As we have discussed earlier, it is not a simple approach to choose LVAD over a Heart Transplant.
 It requires careful evaluation and examination.
-You may be eligible for a heart transplant, but you may not have an organ donor.
+You may be eligible for a heart transplant, but you may not have an organ donor yet.
 In that case, you will need an LVAD heart device.
 Here are some of the tips to choose the most suitable option:

 Tips to choose a suitable treatment for Heart Failure: